Horniman School Curriculum

 We have a dance week in the summer term.

-Last year all classes learnt a number of folk dances, such as maypole and Morris dances, led by dance specialists and performed them in the Horniman Gardens.
+Last year a whole school carnival was planned with Samba drumming and dancing and in previous years all classes learnt a number of folk dances, such as maypole and Morris dances, led by dance specialists and performed them in the Horniman Gardens.

 We also have ballet and street dance clubs who have the opportunity to perform in assemblies.